 We are to be known by our love.

 In Matthew 22 Christ said, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.”

 We are to love God and love our neighbors the very Gospel hinges on this.

 But, is that how the Church is known?
-Especially after the hate, xenophobia, and prejudice evangelicals have embraced with the Trump campaign?
+Especially after the hate, xenophobia, and prejudice evangelicals have embraced with the Trump era?

 We can try to justify our position.
-But, the truth is that by the majority of evangelicals backing Trump in this election cycle, especially given the enthusiasm of some endorsements, we have squandered any moral capital we once held in our nation.
+But, the truth is that with the majority of evangelicals backing Trump, especially given the enthusiasm of some endorsements, we have squandered any moral capital we once held in our nation.
 We no longer have the moral authority to speak about what is good and true.
-We have destroyed our testimony rather than our behavior pointing toward a loving God.
-The world now has just cause to question our hypocrisy, our faith, our God.
+Rather than our behavior pointing toward a loving God, we have destroyed our testimony.
+The world now has just cause to question our hypocrisy, our faith, and our God.